We may earn revenue from the products available on this page and participate in affiliate programs.

 The Tonal One

-There might not be a total need for a backsplash in this space by Adam Robinson Design, but the Moroccan tiled accent wall does serve a purpose: The varying gray tones of the star- and cross-shaped slabs help tie together the dark cabinetry and light timber wood floors, making for a cohesive exterior.
+Sure, you could argue that the backsplash of this outdoor kitchen space by Adam Robinson Design wasn’t totally necessary.
+The Moroccan-tiled accent wall does serve a (pretty) purpose, though.
+The varying gray tones of the star- and cross-shaped slabs tie together the dark cabinetry and light timber wood floors, making for a cohesive outdoor kitchen space.

 The Eat-In One

-The designers behind Three Birds Renovations admit that building this built-in barbecue from scratch was actually cheaper than buying a freestanding cooktop and cabinets.
-To really make the most of the area, they extended the countertop to make a breakfast bar and added a window that opens up to a bar.
+The designers behind Three Birds Renovations constructed this built-in barbecue from scratch, but no matter how handy you are with a jigsaw, this outdoor kitchen is inspo-worthy.
+To emphasize the effortless flow of indoor-outdoor living, they extended the countertop to make a breakfast bar and added a window that opens up to a bar.

 The One in the City